nstderr/soctunnel/README.md

     ./soctunnel.py -a -p 2222

-Note: -a flag because we already have netcat listening on a local port on each computer. -l flagà because one of the computers needs to pass the -l flag to listen on the social media site.
+Note: -a flag because netcat is already listening on a local port on each computer. -l flag because one of the computers needs to pass the -l flag to listen on the social media site.
 It doesn't matter which one.

 **Closing the connection:**
 At this point the tunnel will be built and the netcat clients will be able to talk to each other.
 To close the connection, on one endpoint send SIGINT (crtl-c) to the local program (netcat in the above example).
 This will also close the other side.